-Consistent with D. 09-08-029, SDG&E has conducted annual patrol inspections in rural areas which are included in SDG&E's designated Tier 2 & Tier 3 areas of the High Fire-Threat District as per D. 17-12-024 in R. 15-05-2006.
-When Patrols have been completed, any identified structural problems and hazards are recorded in SAP.
+Consistent with D. 09-08-029, SDG&E conducts annual patrol inspections in rural areas, which include areas within SDG&E's designated Tier 2 & Tier 3 areas of the High Fire-Threat District as per D. 17-12-024 in R. 15-05-2006.
+When patrols have been completed, any identified structural problems and hazards are recorded in SAP.
+This is a one-year inspection cycle.